rosariorogel/rosariorogel.github.io/_pages/projects.md

         <a href="https://www.youtube.com/playlist?list=PLLDz9GYV7-mgOpCdYi5yCczxq8pyy0Oko" target="_blank">Vivir el confinamiento</a>
       </h3>
       <p style="margin:0;">
         The "#VivirElConfinamiento, the Internet as a key tool" seminar addresses contemporary concerns during the COVID-19 pandemic.
-These are informal Saturday talks led by Ivett Tinoco, Rosario Rogel, and Arely Figueroa, reflecting on challenges and strategies in a context of global crisis.
+These are informal Saturday talks led by Ivett Tinoco, Rosario Rogel and Arely Figueroa, reflecting on challenges and strategies in a context of global crisis.
 Broadcast live on Facebook since May 2020, recordings are available on this YouTube playlist.
       </p>
     </div>
   </div>